-

 the King escaped from army custody and allied himself with the Scots seeing as he promised to introduce Presbyterianism/Calvinism into England, in return the Scottish army would invade England and restore him to power.

-Monarchy and House of Lords abolished, England was declared a Commonwealth (a republic).
+Monarchy and House of Lords abolished, England was declared a Commonwealth (a republic), governed by its people without a King.

 King Charles I was executed outside the Banqueting House in Whitehall.
 His trial was a momentous event in British history.
 He was found guilty of treason.